yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 Originally, we wanted OpenGL to use this backend, discontinuing support for GLSL.

 Reality always hits back like the laws of thermodynamics, delaying the release of Hades for several months.
-Driver support for SPIR-V in Windows is very bad (specially for Nvidia), with only the Linux Mesa drivers having a correct and fast implementation.
+Driver support for SPIR-V in Windows is very bad (especially for Nvidia), with only the Linux Mesa drivers having a correct and fast implementation.
 So we decided to keep the option as an experimental feature, focusing on the old GLSL and GLASM backed first.
 We plan to improve SPIR-V rendering and performance later.
 Ideally, SPIR-V in OpenGL should be a jack-of-all-trades, a mix of the performance of GLSL and the shader build times of GLASM.